Are you dealing with a disrespectful teenager?

 You need a strategy.
 There are things you need to do, and things you need to avoid doing.

-This article explains 10 tips for successfully handling disrespectful teenagers.
+This article explains 10 tips for successfully handling disrespectful and often rebellious teenagers.

 1. Understand the teenage brain